adityarawat1223/Better-GPT/README.md

 - **Selecting Model**: Currently Free Tier User can only Auto Select as Models in browser Side but our App Allowes them to choose Legacy or Gpt 5 as backend allows User to select between this But its Blocked By Browser UI

 - **No Api**: Directly Login Your Account Plug and Play

+- **Chat Download**: Downloading Chats easily .

+-  **Search & History**: Search and Jump to your Older Chats easily

 Upcoming Features :-
--  **Chat Download**: Downloading Chats easily .
--  **Search & History**: (Present currently in App just Jumping to chat is not ready Yet)
--  **Better RT and Supporting all features **: Making Rich Text Format close to browser level and implementing all features like createimage and deep research  .
+-  **Better RT and Supporting all features**: Making Rich Text Format close to browser level and implementing all features like create image and deep research  .
-`
+- **Library** - Will add soon

 ##  Technology Stack